microsoft/playwright/docs/src/test-cli-js.md

 - `--shard <shard>`: [Shard](./test-parallel.md#shard-tests-between-multiple-machines) tests and execute only selected shard, specified in the form `current/all`, 1-based, for example `3/5`.

 - `--timeout <number>`: Maximum timeout in milliseconds for each test, defaults to 30 seconds.
+Learn more about [various timeouts](./test-timeouts.md).

 - `--update-snapshots` or `-u`: Whether to update [snapshots](./test-snapshots.md) with actual results instead of comparing them.
 Use this when snapshot expectations have changed.